zio/zio-logging/docs/index.md

 - **Composable** — Loggers are composable together via contraMap.
 - **Pluggable Backends** — Support multiple backends like ZIO Console, SLF4j, JS Console, JS HTTP endpoint.
 - **Logger Context** — It has a first citizen _Logger Context_ implemented on top of `FiberRef`.
 The Logger Context maintains information like logger name, filters, correlation id, and so forth across different fibers.
 It supports _Mapped Diagnostic Context (MDC)_ which manages contextual information across fibers in a concurrent environment.
+- Richly integrated into ZIO 2's built-in logging facilities
+- ZIO Console, SLF4j, and other backends

 ## Installation